-ART21 Magazine, "'The Revolution Will Be Painted' Revisited"
+My essay in ART21 Magazine, "'The Revolution Will Be Painted' Revisited"

 Last year, as part of ART21 Magazine’s “Revolution” issue, feminist new genre painter Anne Sherwood Pundyk rewrote the lyrics to Gil Scott-Heron’s “The Revolution Will Not Be Televised” to create “The Revolution Will Be Painted.”
 Named after one of her large scale, latex and acrylic works, the collection of phrases from artists, writers, art historians and critics advocated for the crucial role that the visual arts—especially painting—play in propelling social change.
 This year, she’s looking back on the months that followed the creation of her anthem and eponymous painting, investigating the ways in which expressive abstract color creates a revolution of its own.

 I was interviewed by Noah Dillon in artcritical for his feature "Tell Me: with Anne Sherwood Pundyk"